goyal15rajat/coder/README.md

-coder
+coderAI
 ==================

-`coder` is a Visual Studio Code extension designed to simplify the process of writing docstrings for python in the desired format for various programming languages.
+`coderAI` is a Visual Studio Code extension designed to simplify the process of writing docstrings for python in the desired format for various programming languages.
 This tool leverages customizable prompts to ensure the generated docstrings meet your coding standards and project requirements.

 Features